Have something to say?

 Hi Code Sector team, I’m building a fully automated ingest workflow on Windows (many removable media cards per day).
 The main bottleneck is source read speed (e.g., XQD ~400 MB/s).
 For us, true multi-target copy is a game changer: read the source once, write to two destinations (master + backup) within the same job, ideally with verification.
 In the GUI, the Target Tab supports multiple destinations using the | separator (e.g. D:\Job|E:\Job).
 But in the command line, the documentation only describes a single destination folder for Target, and when I try to pass D:\Job|E:\Job via CLI it does not behave as multi-target.
 Could you please clarify: Is true multi-target copying supported via CLI in TeraCopy Pro (or TeraCopy 4)?
 If yes: what is the exact CLI syntax / flags to specify multiple destinations (master + backup) in one operation?
 If CLI multi-target is not supported directly: is there an official automation-friendly approach, e.g. triggering a saved “Target Tab” / target set / profile, passing a job/queue definition file, or another supported interface, so we can start a single job that performs multi-target internally (single read, multi write), without manual UI steps?
 In TeraCopy 4: does the new queue system introduce any way to treat backup destinations as part of the same job (not a second copy pass)?
 Example use case: Source: X:\ (removable card) Destinations: D:\20260223_Project_K1_Karte_1 and E:\20260223_Project_K1_Karte_1 Requirement: single read from X:\, write to both D and E, with verification enabled.
 Thanks a lot—happy to test any beta/preview build or provide logs/command examples.
 Best regards,

-Karl Kamera 24 days ago
+Karl Kamera About 1 month ago

 TeraCopy